 According to Marx, the core of the society are not ideas but material forces of production and the relations within the process of production.
 The nature of these two aspects lies in the division of labor and the type of ownership.
 Consequently, as described in the novel ‘Grapes of Wrath,’ society is a system of production factors along with the changes which are then change the division of labor and modify the former models of ownership.

 All in all, the themes from the Marxist theory are tightly connected to the plot of the novel Grapes of the Wrath.
 The author John Steinbeck was determined to show the reality of the economic system during the Great Depression and how it affected people’s lives.
 He also managed to present who a considerable chasm between rich and poor representatives of the society, where the latter suffered the most.
 In his teaching, Marx insisted on the theory that the society is based not on the abstract ideas but the material production.
 Therefore, once the machinery was introduced t the working class in the farms, they became tenantless and landlords could shorten the number of people working in the fields.
 People could also easily lose everything they had due to the severe droughts in America and still were hoping to gain prosperous future for their families.
 Despite the oppression towards working class from landlords and banks, people were supportive and resistant until the end.

-If you like this sample, check out also other literature samples like ‘The Stranger’ Essay Sample.
+If you like this sample, check out also Grapes of Wrath Topics – Find the Best Idea.
 If you want to forget about your writing problems, leave an order on WriteMyEssayOnline.
 Get papers written for you to succeed in your studies!